 Scope 3

-Construction projects
+Construction projects and tenant adaptations

 Climate Roadmap